Nowadays, we often use the Raspberry Pi for everything and anything.

 You can also travel with it, and then use it at home, at your parents’ home or while traveling, with the same content, whatever the TV you’ll find on your way ^^

-The Raspberry Pi runs mainly Linux distributions.
+The Raspberry Pi runs mainly Linux distributions (you can find my favorites here).

 Linux is an operating system (like Windows or macOS) that you can find in several variants (called distributions).